foxrp/rippled-php/README.md

 > Note: This is under heavy development.
 It is usable, but read the docs closely if you are calling APIs that are not yet complete.

-This is a PHP 7.1+ wrapper for communication with the XRP Ledger.
+This is a PHP 7.1+ wrapper for communication with the XRP Ledger via JSON-RPC.

 It is recommended to use this library in conjuction with the [API Documentation](https://developers.ripple.com/rippled-api.html) in the [Ripple Developer Portal](https://developers.ripple.com/).

-Websocket support may come later, but until then, it should be assumed you're using the `JSON-RPC` [request formatting](https://developers.ripple.com/request-formatting.html) unless otherwise stated.

 Note: When `The API` is mentioned in this documentation, it refers to the [rippled/XRP Ledger API](https://developers.ripple.com/rippled-api.html).